broma186/MoneyBox/README.md

 - Show all of those account's **'PlanValue'**.
 - Shhow all of those account's **'Moneybox'** total.

+/*
+Used an AppCompatActivity just like for the log in screen.
+I start off by declaring the textviews followed by retrieving the values passed through from the LoginActivity intent and setting the accounts to display.
+The investor data is pulled down after logging in success and passed through to user accounts.
+The auth token is not stored in shared preferences but the time of log in success is.
+This is used to compare the time diff with now so I know when 5 minutes is up.
+If 5 minutes has elipsed, the app goes back to the login screen but only when the app is reloaded is this checked.
+There is a new main/launch activity called launchactivity which decides whether to display the user accounts first (If a login request has already been successful and stored) or the login screen (due to auth token invaliditiy or no auth token at all).
+The user's accounts are displayed in a recyclerView list with an adapter carrying view holders.
+This sets up the textviews and image and provides an intent on click to the next screen.
+The login request details are stored in Realm, and are used so that the user can open the app up with a valid auth token and not have to log in again.
+Every network request uses interfaces, RxJava, okHttp3 and retrofit as this seems to be the most readable way to do network requests for Android.
+I also used a GsonConverter for the Http3 JSON serialization and an HTTPLogging interceptor so I could read server responses.
+*/

 ### Screen 3 - Individual account screen
 If a user selects one of those accounts, they should then be taken to this screen.
 This screen should have the following functionality:
 - Show the **'Name'** of the account.